What is Sensex?

 Therefore, in the past 3 decades, even though India’s stock market has undergone bullish and bearish trends, the outcome has overall been positive for investors with a steady growth of Sensex.

-The world economy faced a major crisis between 2008 and 2009 with a fall in the Dow Jones industrial average in its intraday trading, leading to a stock market crash.
 This crash also affected India’s stock market adversely and led to a loss of 1408 points on 21st January 2008, which was its highest since its inception.
 The next day the index went into a downward spiral with trading suspended for an hour.

 From January to November 2008, the index continued to drop consistently, throwing the entire market into uncertainty.
-In October 2008, the market closed at 8509.56 points; it’s lowest in the last 10 years.
+In October 2008, the market closed at 8509.56 points, its lowest in the last 10 years.

-Again, in 2009, the index dropped by almost 750 points due to the Satyam fraud, which threw the market into turmoil.
+Again, in 2009, the index dropped by almost 750 points due to Satyam fraud, which threw the market into turmoil.